 SPH BS 859: Applied Genetic Analysis

-Statistical tools such as linkage and association analysis are used to unravel the genetic component of complex disease.
+Statistical tools used to perform genetic association analysis are used to help unravel the genetic component of complex diseases.
 Investigators interested in the genetic analysis of complex traits need a basic understanding of the strengths and weaknesses of these methodologies.
-This course will provide the student with practical, applied experience in performing linkage and association analyses, including genome-wide analyses.
-Special emphasis is placed on understanding assumptions and issues related to statistical methodologies for genetic analysis to identify genes influencing complex traits.
-Students will use specialized genetics software for homework assignments.
+This course will provide the student with practical, applied experience in performing genome wide association analyses (GWAS) and in using the results of GWAS to better understand the biologic basis of disease.
+Additional special topics may include analysis of mitochondrial DNA and genetic methylation.
+Special emphasis is placed on understanding assumptions and issues related to statistical methodologies.
+The course is taught in a computer lab; in-class time will include didactic lecture and hands on applications using the linux BU shared computing cluster (SCC), R, and specialized genetics software for homework assignments.

 SPH BS 860: Statistical Genetics II

-Graduate Prerequisites: SPH BS858 or consent of instructor (firstname.lastname@example.org).
+Graduate Prerequisites: SPH BS858 or BS859; or consent of instructor

-This course covers current topics in statistical genetics, with emphasis on how statistical techniques can be used with various types of genetics data for mapping genes responsible/contributing to complex human diseases.
-Topics such as genetics map functions, gene mapping in experimental organisms, advanced linkage analysis methods, statistical approaches for the analysis of genome-wide high density SNP scans in unrelated and family samples will be discussed.
+This course covers current topics in statistical genetics, with emphasis on how statistical techniques can be used with various types of genetics data to identify genes and genetic variants contributing to complex human diseases.
+Topics such as gene mapping in experimental organisms, advanced linkage analysis methods, statistical approaches for the analysis of genome-wide high density SNP scans in unrelated and family samples, post genome-wide association analyses and genetic risk prediction will be discussed.

 SPH BS 861: Applied Statistics in Clinical Trials II

-Graduate Prerequisites: BS851 or consent of instructor (email@example.com).
+Graduate Prerequisites: SPH BS851; or consent of instructor

 This course covers a variety of biostatistical topics in clinical trials, including presentation of statistical results to regulatory agencies for product approval, analysis of safety data, intent-to-treat analyses and handling of missing data, interim analyses and adaptive designs, and analyses of multiple endpoints.
 Upon completion of the course, students will be able to make and defend decisions for many study designs and for issues faced when analyzing efficacy and safety data from clinical trials.
 Students will also be able to present, in a written format following standard guidelines accepted by the clinical trials' community, results of such efficacy and safety analyses to the medical reviewers and statistical reviewers of regulatory agencies.